-The subfields of the TS Info field are defined as follows:
+The Element ID field is defined in 9.4.2.1 (General).The subfields of the TS Info field are defined as follows:

 The Traffic Type subfield is set to 1 for a periodic traffic pattern (e.g., isochronous TS of MSDUs or A-MSDUs, with constant or variable sizes, that are originated at fixed rate) or set to 0 for an -aperiodic, or unspecified, traffic pattern (e.g., asynchronous TS of low-duty cycles).

 The TSID subfield contains a value that is a TSID.
-Note that the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 1 when the TSPEC element is included within an ADDTS Response frame.
+If the Type subfield is 0, then the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 1 when the TSPEC element is included within an ADDTS Response frame.
+If the Type subfield is 1, then the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 0 and the rest of the bits are set to the same value of the User Priority subfield (0~7) of the TSPEC element or to the same value of the UP subfield in the TCLAS element if this TSPEC element is included in an SCS Request frame.

 The Direction subfield specifies the direction of data carried by the TS as defined in Table 9-158 (Direction subfield encoding).